WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/tables.md

 - Don't leave a cell blank or use a hyphen or dash to indicate that there's no entry for that cell.
 Instead use *Not applicable* or *None*.
 - Maintain a parallel syntax for all tables and its cells.
 For example, begin all descriptions within a column with a verb, or a noun.
 - Ensure that the tables are formatted considering responsive design that adapts to different viewport sizes.
+- If possible, balance row height by increasing the width of text-heavy columns and reducing the width of columns with minimal text.

 ## Table column headings